prashjet/oss4astro/releasing_a_package/README.md

 When uploading to the real [PyPI](https://pypi.org) rather than [TestPyPI](https://test.pypi.org/), there are a few differences:
 - use `twine upload dist/*` to upload your package and enter your credentials for the account you registered on the real PyPI.
 Now that you’re uploading the package in production, you don’t need to specify `--repository`
 - install your package from the real PyPI using `python3 -m pip install pysequence`
-  - i.e. just using the package name, note the full URL
+  - i.e. just using the package name, not the full URL
   - the `--no-deps` flag we used earlier was needed because TestPyPI doesn’t have the same packages as those that live on PyPI.
 This isn't needed when using the real PyPI.

-## GitHub releases

-...

 ## Version Numbers